oasis-open/openc2-oif-device/README.md

 2) Receive commands and validate them against the relevant AP schema
 3) Parse the command and convert / translate / interpret into the local syntax / API for the relevant function
 4) Execute the commanded action, and collect response information
-5) Package the response information up in OpenC2 format
+5) Package the response information in OpenC2 format
 6) Send the response back to the Producer (or other destination, per the environment)

-Goals 3 and 4 are meant to be extremely basic to provide examples that can be built on or extended by others.

-Kestrel is tied into the application as an example of interoperatorability, but is disabled by default.
-To enabled Kestrel functionality, update the KESTREL / is_enabled flag within the config.toml file.
-Further instructions regarding enabling and interacting with the Kestrel (Threat Hunting) examples.
-Please keep in mind these are only basic examples and are not meant to be used in a production environment.
+OIF Device provides a skeleton for steps 3 and 4, but only a very basic implementation as a starting point.

+Basic support for two OpenC2 APs is provided; either can be enabled within the config.toml file via the following configuration fields:

+- schema_file: Actuator Profile to be used for message validation
+  - options are [th_ap_vbeta.json or slpf_ap_v2.0.json]
+- HTTP / is_enabled: HTTP transport functionality.
+Enabled by default.
+- MQTT / is_enabled: MQTT transport functionality.
+Enabled by default.
+- KESTREL / is_enabled: Kestrel exmample queiries.
+Disabled by default.
+- SLPF: Feature Flag comming soon, explicidly on by default.

+Various other configurations are available from the config.toml file.
+The application will need to be bounced if a change is applied.

+The examples provided with OIF Device are not intended for production use.

 ## References